quattor/quattor.github.com/_aquilon/00-install.md

     ```bash
     mkdir /var/quattor
     mkdir /var/quattor/domains
-    # The following directory is needed only if the SQLite backend is used
+    # The following directory is needed only if the SQLite back-end is used
     mkdir /var/quattor/aquilondb
     chown -R aquilon:aquilon /var/quattor
     ```